 Your stone is very large

-Urologist will recommend to remove a stone in the ureter if:
+The urologist will recommend removing a stone in the ureter if:

 It seems too big to pass with urine